fedebocode/Machine-Learning/Week_8/Clustering/Clustering.md

 Another way to choose K is to observe how well k-means performs on a __downstream purpose__.
 In other words, you choose K that proves to be most useful for some goal you're trying to achieve from using these clusters.

-# Discussion of the drawbacks of K-Means
+# Discussion of the Drawbacks of K-Means

 This links to a discussion that shows various situations in which K-means gives totally correct but unexpected results: http://stats.stackexchange.com/questions/133656/how-to-understand-the-drawbacks-of-k-means